 ingredients for dairy free cream of mushroom soup

-Recipe substitutions or variations
+Recipe ingredient substitutions

-Coconut oil substitutions: instead of using butter flavoured coconut oil, you can use regular coconut oil or flavourless coconut oil (if you don’t want too much coconut flavour in your soup).You can also substitute coconut oil for vegan butter.
-Or you could use regular cow’s milk butter if you tolerate dairy.
+Coconut oil substitutions: Instead of using butter flavored coconut oil for frying, you can use extra virgin cold pressed coconut oil, flavorless coconut oil, extra virgin olive oil, or even avocado oil.
+You can also substitute coconut oil for vegan butter.
+Or you could use regular cow’s milk butter or heavy cream if you tolerate dairy.

-Mushroom substitutions: In this recipe I call for cremini mushrooms because of how flavorful they are, but you could also use white mushrooms, or any other variation(s) that your heart desires!
-This recipe calls for 2 pounds of mushrooms, which makes this soup ultra “mushroomy”.
-If you want your soup to be less “mushroomy”, use 1.5 lbs mushrooms instead of 2.
+Fresh mushrooms substitution: In this recipe I call for cremini mushrooms because of how flavorful they are, but you could also use white mushrooms, baby bella mushrooms, shiitake mushrooms or any other kind of mushroom that your heart desires!
+This recipe calls for 2 pounds of mushrooms, which makes this soup have a ton of mushroom flavor.
+If you want your soup to be less β€œmushroomy”, use 1.5 lbs of mushrooms instead of 2.

-Fresh thyme substitutions: if you can’t get your hands on any fresh thyme, you can also use ½ – 1 tsp of dried thyme.
+Fresh thyme substitutions: If you can’t get your hands on any fresh thyme, you can also use Β½ – 1 tsp of dried thyme.

-Starch substitutions: I used potato starch in this recipe because it is low oxalate, but you could also use any other type of starch such as arrowroot or tapioca starch.
+Starch substitutions: I used potato starch in this recipe because it is low oxalate, but you could also use any other type of starch such as arrowroot flour or tapioca starch.
 You could potentially use cornstarch as well, however I would use less of it if you do.

 Bowl of cream of mushroom soup ready to serve